 The main building of the Daimaru Shinsaibashi store uses renewable energy for all power needs.
 As a result, it achieved zero GHG emissions from electricity use for lighting, air conditioning, and equipments.
-Accordingly, the new main building is expected to reduce GHG emissions by approximately 7,000 t-CO2 compared to the former main building in fiscal year 2015.
-At the same time as the grand opening of the main building, the south wing also transitioned to renewable electricity.
-Accordingly, it is expected to reduce GHG emissions by approximately 1,800 t-CO2 compared to the base fiscal year 2017.
+Accordingly, the new main building reduced GHG emissions by approximately 7,000 t-CO2 compared to the former main building in fiscal year 2015.
+The south wing also transitioned to renewable electricity and thereby reduced GHG emissions by approximately 1,800 t-CO2 compared to the base fiscal year 2017.
 In addition, the north wing, which is closed for renovation, is planned to make the transition to renewable electricity.
-And it is expected to reduce GHG emissions by approximately 9,200 t-CO2 compared to fiscal year 2017. initiatives in all stores of Daimaru Matsuzakaya Department Stores to increase the share of renewable energy.
+And it is expected to reduce GHG emissions by approximately 9,200 t-CO2 compared to fiscal year 2017.

+Going forward, we will adopt 100% renewable energy initiatives in all stores of Daimaru Matsuzakaya Department Stores to increase the share of renewable energy.